 How to Apply for Financial Aid

-For priority consideration of limited State and Institutional grant funds, undergraduate students must submit their FASFA and all verification and other requested documents by January 15th each year.
+For priority consideration of limited State and Institutional grant funds, undergraduate students must submit their FASFA and all verification and other requested documents by January 15th, or March 1st for transfer students, each year.
 Awarding for perspective freshmen and new transfer students will begin approximately January 2019.
 Returning students will be awarded in June, after the annual Satisfactory Academic Progress review at the end of the spring 2019 term.

 Newly accepted graduate students will be notified about aid on a rolling basis as they complete their application for admissions.
 Continuing graduate students will be notified of aid eligibility for the following year in early June.

 - Create a FSA ID.
 You will use your FSA ID each year to apply for financial aid.

 - Submit the Free Application for Federal Student Aid (FAFSA) no later than January 15th of the calendar year for which you are applying for aid for priority consideration of limited financial aid funds.
 You can complete the FAFSA as early as October 1 of the preceding year.
 By filing early, it will give you time to get the Aid Office any additional documents that may be needed to complete your application by January 15.
 Applications and any needed supporting documents received after January 15th are considered late and will not be given priority consideration but will be reviewed for other federal sources of financial aid.

 - Send your FAFSA to Mason by entering school code 003749.